Dutch Gift

-The gift
+Gift

 The collection was promised to Charles II at a party in Mauritshuis in May 1660, to mark his return to power in the English Restoration.
 After the Declaration of Breda he and his two brothers James and Henry travelled to the Hague.
 Charles had spent many years in exile in Paris, where his mother lived, Cologne, and the Spanish Netherlands, during the short period of the English Commonwealth when England was a republic.
 It was intended to strengthen family ties and diplomatic relations between England and the Republic.
 The gift was organized by Cornelis de Graeff and Andries de Graeff.

 The gift seems to have included the Klencke Atlas, based on the ideas of Mare Liberum.
 An end of the Anglo-Spanish War (1654–1660), a renewal of the Navigation Act and the foundation of the Royal African Company would mean more competition in the East, the West and Africa.
 Only a few years after the gift the two nations would be at war again in the Second Anglo-Dutch War.

 The 24 Italian paintings and the 12 sculptures had been part of the Reynst Collection assembled by Gerrit Reynst (also known as Gerard Reynst) and his brother Jan Reynst, who had been based in Venice for many years.
 Much of the collection originated from the famous Vendramin family collection there, though others had been acquired separately.
 After the death of Gerrit Reynst, who drowned in the canal in front of his house, his widow sold a selection of the finest works in the collection to the States of Holland in 1660 for the then considerable sum of 80,000 guilders.

 In 1660 this group and twelve Roman sculptures were presented to Charles II, augmented by four non-Italian works.
 The gift seems to have been organized by Amsterdam regents, especially the powerful Cornelis de Graeff and his younger brother Andries.
 The sculptures for the gift were selected by the pre-eminent sculptor in the Netherlands, Artus Quellinus, and the art-connoisseur Gerrit van Uylenburgh, advised on and accompanied the purchase.
 (Much later he was to flee from financial difficulties to England and become Surveyor of the King's Pictures to Charles, from 1676 until his death three years later.)
 The gift was unpopular with many of the Dutch, and became a bone of contention between the Dutch political factions.

 In July 1660 Louis of Nassau arrived in London to find out more about Charles' preferences; his countrymen Simon van Hoorn, Michiel van Gogh from Vlissingen and the catholic Baron Joachim Ripperda van Farmsum arrived in November to negotiate the Act of Navigation and to present Charles II the Gift.